Olive-Njoroge/Mastering-REACT/README.md

 - Updating UI state or triggering functions through button clicks

 This is a beginner-friendly sandbox for understanding event binding and UI interactivity in React.

+---

+## 📁 axios/ Folder

+The `axios/` folder handles **HTTP communication between the frontend and backend** using Axios.
+It includes:

+- A reusable `api.js` file that defines the `baseURL` for your API requests (e.g. `http://localhost:5000/api/people`)
+- Example components (like `PeopleForm` and `PeopleList`) that **send GET, POST, PUT, and DELETE requests**
+- Demonstrations of how to manage state updates after successful API calls

+This folder provides a clear and practical approach to integrating external data sources into your React app using Axios.